nguyenthanhdat23012003/Computer-Network-Theory/Chapter2-Software_And_Network_Protocols/4_TCP-IP_ProtocolSuite.md

 ## Role of Ports

-On each end device, multiple processes may simultaneously use TCP or UDP communication services.
+On each terminal equipment, multiple processes may simultaneously use TCP or UDP communication services.
 Therefore, a mechanism is needed to differentiate data for specific processes.

 TCP and UDP use **ports** to identify which process is utilizing their services.
 Ports range from 0 to \(2^{16} - 1\).
 Processes can select any unused port, or the operating system may assign one dynamically.